There are imagined problems, there are real problems, and then there are epic ones. Quant in CAT is a bit of all of these.

 - If you think you are really bad at something, it is a great place to be at.
 Yes, you read that right.
 Why?
 Because you can only get better.
 Anything you do will take you forward.
 You have nothing to lose and everything to gain.
 That’s an excellent place to take a deep breath, realize that only good stuff lies ahead.
 This mindset can open the floodgates to improvement, beyond your wildest beliefs.

-Knowing what you are good at in QA, doing well on the logic-based QA questions, knowing that QA in CAT is likely to be far easier than L2, focusing on improving your L1 scores – these 4 steps will help you immensely.
+Knowing what you are good at in QA, doing well on the logic-based QA questions, knowing that QA in CAT is likely to be far easier than L2, focusing on improving your L1 scores – these 4 steps will help your CAT preparation immensely.
 And knowing that a change in mindset about your weakness can completely change how you view it can accelerate the curve of improvement.

 Don’t fear, face it, play it, beat it!
 You are stronger than the fear you face